weijuey/tp/docs/UserGuide.md

 ### Adding favourites : `fav`

 Toggles the favourite status of your contacts.
+This command can be used in detailed view.
 Favourited contacts **can be un-favourited** by running the same command on the contact again.

 Format: `fav INDEX`